Fast, Flavorful Recipes for Any Cinco de Mayo Party

 Puffed Tortilla Chips

 Grain-free chips just got more interesting.
-Cut homemade tortillas made with almond and coconut flours into triangles and either bake or deep-fry (for more crisp without the greasy fingers, try a shallow fry in Cultured Oil); deep-frying them gives them a crisp, puffy texture.
+Cut homemade tortillas made with almond and coconut flours into triangles and either bake or deep-fry (for more crisp without the greasy fingers, try a shallow fry in Zero Acre oil); deep-frying them gives them a crisp, puffy texture.
 Season with crap-free “Dorito dust” or — even better — use them to make nachos.

 Grilled Mexican street corn is fragrant while toasting on the grill, slathered in a creamy, cheesy, spicy sauce, then doused with fresh lime juice.
 In a word, mouthwatering.